 Fluffy Banana Chickpea Muffins that are super moist, flourless and protein-packed.
-A kid-friendly healthy snack that's gluten free!
+A kid-friendly healthy snack that's gluten free and dairy free!
+These are great for the lunchbox and they freeze well.

 How to make chickpea muffins